 To facilitate manual patient selection, researchers usually choose between two strategies: outsourcing and automation.
 Clinical researchers may delegate patient selection to qualified agencies.
 However, among obvious benefits such as rapid search with tried-and-true methods, this strategy has its cons—extra cost and the inability to establish a good rapport with patients due to a lack of pre-trial interactions.
 This may lead to dropouts in the course of a trial.

-Automation with the help of machine learning in healthcare assists researchers to overcome the recruitment challenge above.
+Automation with the help of machine learning tools in healthcare assists researchers to overcome the recruitment challenge above.
 The system may select patients, but researchers still need to contact them at some point before the trial.
 An AI-driven CTMS was introduced at the emergency department of the Cincinnati Children’s Hospital Medical Center.
 It screened the EHRs, selected those patients who met the trial requirements, and displayed the results on a clear-cut dashboard, thus leveraging healthcare BI to facilitate reporting and informed decision-making.
+Besides, hospitals can deploy a patient engagement platform to inform trial participants about the course of the trial, their condition, and more.
 In 2018, the researchers evaluated the system and found out that the screening time dropped by 34% compared to manual recruitment, which helped meet the recruitment timeline and even save time for other activities.

 BI is not the only ML-run solution that can find its way into CTMS.
-Clinical researchers started to make use of predictive modeling in healthcare, which can also help them with patient onboarding, just in another way—a strategic one.
+Clinical researchers started to make use of predictive healthcare models, which can also help them with patient onboarding, just in another way—a strategic one.
 Applying predictive modeling at the very beginning, researchers can precisely estimate the time needed to enroll participants from certain locations.
 Modeling also helps measure the onboarding progress as the trial goes on, which allows managing the process efficiently and keeping costs stable.

 There’s another technological solution uniting ML, statistics, and data mining—predictive analytics.
 Researchers have started to use it to visualize and mitigate potential risks in ongoing trials and speed up approvals.
 The technology was used in a study by AI & big data researchers from the Massachusetts Institute of Technology (MIT).
 The team developed complex algorithms that took into account over 140 features of then ongoing drug development trials to predict their outcomes and the likelihood of approval.
 The tools reached the predictive measure of 0,78 for phase 2 approvals and 0,81 for phase 3 approvals respectively.